-Though cable TV ads are harder to target the right audience, have a low ROI compared to other forms of digital advertising, and seem generally irrelevant in the digital age, there is one type of tv ad that may still be worth it; but it will cost ya.
+Though cable TV ads are harder to target the right audience, have a low ROI compared to other forms of digital advertising, and generally seem irrelevant in the digital age, there is one type of television ad that may still be worth it; but it will cost you big.

-Remember I mentioned that renting a billboard in Times Square, for a year, will set you back a million or more?
+Remember I mentioned renting a billboard in Times Square can cost $50,000 a day?

-Thanks to their cross-pollinating effect, the often viral and memorable commercials still pay for themselves.
+The often viral and memorable commercials still pay for themselves thanks to their cross-pollinating effect.

 What’s more, these commercials become online assets, generating millions of YouTube views over time.